Four Key Pieces to Successfully Lead Virtual Meetings

 Planning: Lay the groundwork.

 Being prepared for virtual meetings not only allows you to feel more confident when running the meeting, it also shows respect for everyone else’s time.
-Therefore, if you are leading the meeting, make sure to create and share an agenda in advance, and include the topic of discussion and talking points.
+Therefore, if you are leading the meeting, make sure to create and share an agenda in advance, and include the topic of discussion, talking points and the goal of the meeting.
 Provide the team with the background information, relevant documents, or necessary research beforehand as well.
 By providing the agenda, everyone will know who the leader is, who is involved in the meeting, and the topics of discussion.

 A few other things to consider prior to the meeting are: